Gvardeysk: History

 The settlement gradually became known by the German crusaders as Tapiau.
 Vytautas, the later Grand Duke of Lithuania, was baptized in Tapiau in 1385.
 Upon the request of the anti-Teutonic Prussian Confederation in 1454 Polish King Casimir IV Jagiellon incorporated the region and town to the Kingdom of Poland and the Thirteen Years' War broke out.
 After the defeat of the Teutonic Knights in the war, in 1466, the town became part of Poland as a fief held by the Teutonic Knights.
 After the transfer of the Grand Master's seat from Malbork to Königsberg, Tapiau became the site of the Order's archives and library from 1469 to 1722.

 Tapiau became a part of the Duchy of Prussia, a vassal state of Poland, in 1525.
 The Tapiau Castle was often used as a second residence of the Prussian dukes; Albert of Prussia died there in 1568.
 It became a part of the Kingdom of Prussia in 1701, receiving town privileges from King Frederick William I of Prussia in 1722.
 It became a part of the newly established Prussian Province of East Prussia in 1773 and was administered in Landkreis Wehlau (1818–1945).
 Tapiau became a part of the German Empire during the unification of Germany in 1871.

 In August 1939, the Germans imprisoned the principal, teachers, other staff and 162 students of the Polish gymnasium in Kwidzyn in the town.
 They were held in the former psychiatric hospital.
 In September 1939, during the German invasion of Poland, which started World War II, it was converted into a prisoner-of-war camp for Polish POWs, and Polish teachers and youth were deported elsewhere.
-Later on, students under the age of 18 were released, older students were forcibly conscripted to the Wehrmacht, while teachers and staff were deported to Nazi concentration camps, where most of them were murdered.
-Also a Nazi prison for women was operated in the town.
+A Nazi prison for women was operated in the town.

 Unlike most other towns in northern East Prussia, Tapiau was largely undamaged during World War II.
-Following the war's end in 1945, it was annexed by the Soviet Union and renamed Gvardeysk ("guard town") in 1946.
+Following the war's end in 1945, it was annexed by the Soviet Union and renamed Gvardeysk ('guard town') in 1946.
 The town's German population of more than 9,000 either fled or were killed during the war, and those remaining after the war were expelled and gradually replaced by Soviet residents.